mtngrown/mtngrown.github.io/source/2014/09/05/starforce-scenario-1-tactical-combat-at-alpha-centauri.html.markdown

 Solar Hegemony (SH) forces have to shift in on Turn 1, and choose to enter the Tactical Display (TD) at hexes 540/0 and 541/0.
 (Note the misprint "451" on the TD.)

+## Turn 1

+Turn 1 starts in the TD, and more or less defines the entire scenario: whoever wins the tactical phase wins the game for Scenario 1.